PhilipYip1988/python-tutorials/011_classes/readme.md

 ![img_005](./images/img_005.png)

-Under the hood, each of these functions and properties is defined in the class which can be conceptualised as a blueprint with instructions to make an object and not a physical object itself.
-Any instance of the class (object built using the blueprint) will have these associated functions and properties.
+Under the hood, each of these functions and properties is defined in the class.
+A class can be conceptualised as a blueprint which is a set of instructions to make an object and is not a physical object itself.
+Any instance of the class (physical object built using the blueprint) will have these associated functions and properties.
 For example:

 ```
 num = 5